mplchart

 with columns `open`, `high`, `low`, `close` `volume`

-and a timestamp index named `date`.
+and a datetime index named `date` or `datetime`.

 Please note, the library will automatically convert column